-Proposed policy in the Local Plan Reasonable alternative options considered Justification for selecting preferred option approach 3.
-Proposals for 100% self-build or custom-build development will be supported where they accord with the spatial strategy and other policies. build register indicates strong demand for some areas but not for others.
+Proposed policy in the Local Plan Reasonable alternative options considered Bassetlaw District Council's justification for selecting preferred option approach Policy 5 Self and Custom Build 1.
+The Council will support the delivery of self-build and custom-build plots as a proportion of larger developments in appropriate, sustainable locations, in accordance with the Spatial Strategy.
+2. As part of the development of a Neighbourhood Plan, the Council will work with Neighbourhood Plan Groups to assess the need for self-build and/or custom build plots in each area.
+Neighbourhood Plans will be expected to make provision for self-build or custom-build plots where there is an identified need.
+3. Proposals for 100% self-build or custom-build development will be supported where they accord with the spatial strategy and other policies.
+Alternative: A more prescriptive policy Proposed approach: The proposed approach is flexible and will support the delivery of self and custom build housing in areas in demand.
+Alternative: A more prescriptive policy A more prescriptive policy would deliver more self-build plots but it may be in areas where there is no demand.
+Evidence from the self and custom build register indicates strong demand for some areas but not for others.
 Policy 6 Specialist Housing Specialist Retirement Housing 1.
 The Council will support proposals for appropriately located, well designed specialist retirement housing schemes where they: a.
 Have good access to services and facilities; b. provide adequate private amenity space, and c. will not have an adverse impact on residential amenity by means of overlooking/privacy, overshadowing, or by having an overbearing effect; and d. meet highway standards; and e. make appropriate provision for parking on-site.
 Accessible Housing 2.
 On Major Development Sites, a minimum of 60% of dwellings must be accessible, meeting M4(2) of the requirements in Building Regulations.
 3. On Major Development Sites, a minimum of 12% of homes must be wheelchair accessible, meeting M4(3) of the Building Regulations requirements.
 Alternative: allocate land for specialist housing Proposed approach: The policy will seek to deliver enough specialist homes to meet the needs of older people.
 This is a requirement of the NPPF and the other alternatives are considered inappropriate and therefore unreasonable.
 Alternative: allocate land for specialist housing Allocating land may result in a site remaining vacant as there is no known demand from the development industry or specialist providers at this time.
 This also does not necessarily support the development of mixed, sustainable communities.
-Policy 7 Residential Care Homes 1.
-On major development sites82 consideration should be given to residential care home provision.
-2. The Council will support proposals for appropriately located, well designed residential care homes where they: a.
-Have good access to services and facilities; b. provide adequate private amenity space, and Alternative: Allocate land Proposed approach: The policy will seek to deliver residential care homes to meet the needs of the communities in Bassetlaw.
-This is a requirement of the NPPF.
-Alternative: Allocate land
+Policy 7 Residential Care Homes Alternative: Allocate land Proposed approach: